MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Simulate labeling dynamics

-Once you have constructed the model, we strongly encourage you to run some simulations and to verify that simulation results correspond to the expected behaviour (e.g. metabolite concentrations and fluxes should be constant, assuming the modeled system operates at metabolic steady-state).
+Once you have constructed the model, we strongly encourage you to run some simulations and to verify that simulation results correspond to the expected behaviour (e.g. assuming the modeled system operates at metabolic steady-state, metabolite concentrations and fluxes should be constant).

-- Define the labeling dynamics of label input(s) (here Sout) using analytical functions (here we simulate a switch from unlabeled to fully-labeled nutrient)
+- Define the labeling dynamics of label input(s) (here S<sub>out</sub>) using analytical functions (here we simulate a switch from unlabeled to fully-labeled nutrient)

 ```bash